ericcornelissen/js-regex-security-scanner/CONTRIBUTING.md

 ### Development Details

-This scanner is in essence running [ESLint] with a specific configuration in a [Docker] image.
+This scanner is in essence running [ESLint] with a specific configuration in a container image.
 As a first principle, all changes should be made by adjusting this setup.
 This means the two most important files are:

 - `.eslintrc.yml`: The [ESLint] configuration file.
-- `Dockerfile`: The file telling [Docker] how to make the scanner image.
+- `Dockerfile`: The file telling [Docker] (or [Podman]) how to make the scanner image.

 #### Building

-To build the Docker image for this scanner, run:
+To build the container image for this scanner, run:

 ```shell
 make build